willothy/nvim-cokeline/README.md

   bg = '#rrggbb' | function(buffer) -> '#rrggbb',
   style = 'attr1,attr2,...' | function(buffer) -> 'attr1,attr2,...',

+  -- Or, alternatively, the name of the highlight group highlight = 'string' | function(buffer) -> string | nil,

   -- If `true` the buffer will be deleted when this component is -- left-clicked (usually used to implement close buttons, overrides `on_click`).
   -- deprecated, it is recommended to use the Buffer:delete() method in an on_click event